-zappi's with the built-in VHUO (identified by product code zappi-2Hxxxx) are supplied with a built-in Ethernet port (RJ45) socket and WiFi to connect eddi to the local network (LAN).
+zappis with the built-in vHub (identified by product code zappi-2Hxxxx and 22xxxx) are supplied with a built-in Ethernet port (RJ45) and WiFi to connect zappi to the local network (LAN).

-All myenergi internet capable devices should be connected to the internet via either WiFi or a hardwired Ethernet connection.

-This version of the zappi can also act as the "gateway" or "hub" between all your myenergi devices and the myenergi server.
-The gateway device MUST be connected to the internet.
+All myenergi internet capable devices should be connected to the internet either, via WiFi or a hardwired Ethernet connection.
+This version of the zappi can also act as the "hub" between all your myenergi devices and the myenergi server.
+The "hub" device MUST be connected to the internet.

-Note: harvi can only be connected using a wireless link to the Master device xCT clamp supplied with single phase zappi; 3xCT clamps supplied with three phase zappi
+harvi can only be connected using a wireless link to the Master device